Anita Whitney

-Charlotte Anita Whitney (July 7, 1867 – February 4, 1955), best known as "Anita Whitney", was an American women's rights activist, political activist, suffragist, and early Communist Labor Party of America and Communist Party USA organizer in California.
+Charlotte Anita Whitney (July 7, 1867 – February 4, 1955) was an American women's rights activist, political activist, suffragist, and early Communist Labor Party of America and Communist Party USA organizer in California.

-She is best remembered as the defendant in a landmark 1920 California criminal syndicalism trial, Whitney v.
+She is best remembered as the defendant in a landmark 1927 California criminal syndicalism trial, Whitney v.
 California, which featured a landmark U.S. Supreme Court concurring opinion by Justice Louis Brandeis that only a "clear and present danger" would be sufficient for the legislative restriction of the right of free speech.
 This standard would ultimately be employed against the Communists again during the Second Red Scare of the 1950s.

 Early life

 Anita Whitney was born in San Francisco, California, on July 7, 1867, the daughter of a pre-eminent family whose members included the American Supreme Court Justice Stephen Johnson Field and the multi-millionaire speculator and magnate Cyrus W. Field.
 Her father was a lawyer.

 Whitney attended both private and public school growing up in Oakland, California, across the Bay from San Francisco.
-When her education in Oakland was complete, she attended a normal school in San Jose, California before leaving for the East Coast to attend Wellesley College from which she graduated in 1889.
+When her education in Oakland was complete, she attended the state normal school (now San Jose State University) in San Jose, California before leaving for the East Coast to attend Wellesley College from which she graduated in 1889.

 Following graduation, Whitney worked for a time as teacher.
 In 1893, Whitney visited a slum in New York City.
 Profoundly affected, she soon developed an interest in social work.
 In 1901, she took over as the new executive secretary of the United Charities of Oakland, California.
 She continued in that capacity until 1908.

 The same impulse that drove her to seek betterment in the lives of the poor and downtrodden apparently also led her to campaign actively for women's suffrage.
 Two decades before women across the nation were entitled to vote, under the Nineteenth Amendment, Whitney took part in a series of early voting rights campaigns, from California to Connecticut.
 By 1911, Whitney's interest in the women's rights movement led her to become the California organizer of the National College Equal Suffrage League until 1913.
 She would later serve as Vice President of the National American Woman Suffrage Association.